Plastic Pollution

 Background

-• We work on programs and campaigns to reduce plastic waste in the Patagonian Sea.
+• We worked on programs and campaigns to reduce plastic waste in the Patagonian Sea.

-• We removed more than 16 tons of fishing-related waste from the Patagonian coasts of Chubut, working together with governments and the private sector.
+• We removed more than 16 tons of fishing waste from the Patagonian coasts of Chubut, working together with governments and the private sector.

-• We supported capacity-building for more than 400 people on the issue of plastic pollution from fishing sources, including captains, onboard officers, fishermen, coastal community members, and communicators.
+• We supported capacity building for more than 400 people on the issue of plastic pollution from fisheries, including captains, shipboard officers, fishermen, coastal community members and communicators.

-• We conducted surveys, publications, and outreach documents on this issue.
+• We conduct studies, publications and documents to disseminate information on this issue.

 PUBLICATIONS